 Night at the library – During the end of study period and in the examination period, you are welcome to study until 22.00 hours

-The ELTE University Library and Archives offers extended opening hours for readers and students on weekdays and Saturdays between the 4th of December 2023 and the 20th of January 2024 until 22.00 hours.
-Our training room will also be available, providing free computer access and learning opportunities.
+The ELTE University Library and Archives offers extended opening hours for readers and students on weekdays and Saturdays between the 1st of December 2025 and the 17th of January 2026 until 22.00 hours.
+Our community space offers the opportunity to learn, relax, use kitchen facilities and free computer access.

 Through our constantly expanding services, we aim to provide ELTE students with an efficient and effective learning opportunity, with the support of the Students' Union and in cooperation with the students.